Anthony Van Dyck was a 17th century Flemish Baroque artist and Thomas Gainsborough was an English Rococo and Romantic artist of the 18th century.

 How could the former have influenced the latter?

 Van Dyck was born in Antwerp, and studied under Peter Paul Rubens.
-He travelled and worked in Italy before settling in England as the official court painter to Charles I (second Stuart King of England, king of Scotland, and king of Ireland).
+He traveled and worked in Italy before settling in England as the official court painter to Charles I (second Stuart King of England, king of Scotland, and king of Ireland).

 British artist Thomas Gainsborough studied the portraiture of Van Dyck and although he painted King George III and his queen, he was not chosen as court painter.
 American born Benjamin West would make England his home and became court painter instead.